isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``server-tag-get`` Command:
 -------------------------------

-The ``server-tag-get`` command returns the configured server tag of the DHCPv4 or DHCPv6 server (:ref:`cb-sharing` explains the server tag concept).
+The :isccmd:`server-tag-get` command returns the configured server tag of the DHCPv4 or DHCPv6 server (:ref:`cb-sharing` explains the server tag concept).

 .. isccmd:: config-backend-pull